 Students who attend Rutgers Professional Golf Turf Management School may qualify for a ‘Lifetime Learning Tax Credit.’
 The tax credit is subject to income and other limitations.
 For more details, consult IRS Publication 970, “Tax Benefits for Higher Education” or discuss with your tax advisor.
 Visit Visit https://www.irs.gov/publications/p970 for information.

-For students who excel during their first year in the classroom, Rutgers offers one of the richest pools of turf management scholarship opportunities in the country.
+Rutgers offers one of the richest pools of turf management scholarship opportunities in the country.
 The Rutgers Center for Turfgrass Science coordinates the scholarship program.
 Awards typically range from $500 to $3,500 and are provided by leading turfgrass associations, foundations, endowments, and corporations in the metropolitan area.
 The following scholarships will be included in this program:

 - New Jersey Landscape Contractors Association Scholarship Awards